 Maintains Service Level Agreements and statements of work outlining the host labs’ contribution to the ePIC collaboration concerning computing resources, services, and personnel assigned to work on ePIC computing and software deliverables,

 A coordinating body for interacting with international partners providing computing resources as in-kind contributions.
-This includes assessing resources, managing the MOUs with the sites delivering resources (including service levels), and facilitating and assessing the delivery against the MOUs,
+This includes assessing resources, managing the agreements of cooperation with the sites delivering resources (including service levels agreements), and facilitating and assessing the delivery against the agreements,

-Execution of host Lab responsibilities as detailed below.
+Execution of host Lab responsibilities as detailed below

+Assessing resources.

+Managing the agreements with the sites delivering resources (including service levels).

+Facilitating and assessing the delivery against the agreements.

 Organization & Governance